Allie-Leth/LogAnywhere/README.md

 - No globals: instantiate loggers as needed
 - No STL dependency unless you use it in your handlers
 - No need to build or install — just include and use
+- Logging is a core functionality of embedded, that's their whole goal - this helps centralize that to do what you need.

 ---